skip to main content

 WATER

-Your lemon tree prefers to be watered when 50% of the soil volume is dry.
+Your lemon tree likes to be watered when 50% of the soil volume is dry.
 Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.
+Do not use a saucer or mulch outdoors or allow the plant to sit in standing water.
+If your lemon tree is outdoors, you might need to moisten the soil daily during the summer.

 HUMIDITY

 Your tree prefers a humid environment.
-Make use of a humidifier or pebble tray to increase the ambient humidity.
-Misting is not recommended since it can cause fungal issues in indoor environments that have reduced airflow.
+Use a humidifier or pebble tray to increase the ambient humidity indoors, especially during the dry winter months.
+Misting is not recommended with this plant since it can cause fungal issues in indoor environments that have reduced airflow.

 TEMPERATURE